dwdas9/minio-hive-lakehouse/README.md

 ## Start Here: Choose Your Path

-This repository is organized into two main parts. **Start with PART-A first**, then optionally add PART-B.
+I have split the repo into two main parts. **Start with PART-A first**, then go to PART-B.

 | Part | Purpose | Documentation |
 |------|---------|---------------|